 The castNonNull method throws AssertionError if Java assertions are enabled and the argument is null.
-However, it is not intended for general defensive programming; see Section 28.2.1.
+However, it is not intended for general defensive programming; see Section 29.2.1.

-To use the castNonNull method, the checker-qual. jar file must be on the classpath at run time.
+To use the castNonNull method, the checker-qual.jar file must be on the classpath at run time.

-The Nullness Checker introduces а new method, rather than re-using existing method org.junit.Assert.assertNotNull(Object) such an as or com.google.common.base.Preconditions.checkNotNull(Object).
+The Nullness Checker introduces а new method, rather than re-using method such an existing as org.junit.Assert.assertNotNull(Object) or com.google.common.base.Preconditions.checkNotNull(Object).
 Those methods are commonly used for defensive programming, so it is impossible to know the programmer's intent when writing them.
 Therefore, it is important to have a method call that is used only for warning suppression.
-See Section 28.2.1 for a discussion of the distinction between warning suppression and defensive programming.
+See Section 29.2.1 for a discussion of the distinction between warning suppression and defensive programming.